❉ Graeme Garden and Tim Brooke-Taylor recall working with “a truly great man.”

 “Graeme Garden and I made two series of a sketch show called Broaden Your Mind in 1968 and ‘69.
 We were watching the first programme of the second series in Graeme’s flat.
 As it ended Graeme’s phone rang.
 He answered it, said a few words, put the phone down and said: ‘That was Orson Welles’.
 I remember saying ‘What a coincidence, I was expecting a call from the Pope’.
 It was Orson.
 He’d seen some of the first series and got our phone numbers.
 We saw him the next day and agreed to write and shoot some stuff with him.”

 When Garden wasn’t cruising, he was narrating Welles’ material including a sketch of Winston Churchill’s famous put-downs, which had been filmed in silhouette.
-Another sketch featured Charles Gray and another actor as a pair of sadistic tailors, measuring Welles up for a suit and mocking his size in a manner The Fast Show fans will recognise in the ‘Suit’s You’ sketches.
-(Click the Youtube embed below to see both sketches)
+Another sketch featured Charles Gray and another actor as a pair of sadistic tailors, measuring Welles up for a suit and mocking his size in a manner The Fast Show fans will recognise in the ‘Suits You’ sketches.

 These sketches featured introductions which Welles filmed several years later, where he tries to find some form of framing device for these short scenes.
 In the case of Lord Plumfield, Welles now with beard, is standing behind a bush, shouting questions at himself.
 He was not wearing his trademark cape, cane and wide broad-rimmed hat which Michael Palin would later send up at the start of Ripping Yarns.